OpenSPP/documentation/docs/glossary.rst

    Corruption
-       Commonly involves manipulation of :term:`beneficiary<beneficiary>` rosters, for example, registering :term:`ineligible<ineligible>` :term:`beneficiaries<beneficiaries>` to garner political support, staff accepting illegal payments from eligible or :term:`ineligible<ineligible>` :term:`beneficiaries<beneficiaries>`, or diversion of funds to ghost :term:`beneficiaries<beneficiaries>` or other illegal channels.
+       Commonly involves manipulation of :term:`beneficiary<beneficiary>` rosters, for example, registering :term:`ineligible<ineligible>` :term:`beneficiaries<beneficiaries>` to garner political support, staff accepting illegal payments from eligible or ineligible beneficiaries, or diversion of funds to ghost beneficiaries or other illegal channels.

        | 🇫🇷 Corruption
        | 🇪🇸 Corrupción